Long Island Man Is Latest Arrest in Connection With Deadly U.S. Capitol Riot: FBI

 A Long Island man is the latest tri-state area individual arrested for allegedly participating in the deadly U.S. Capitol siege earlier this month.

-Justin McAuliffe, 39, was arrested by the FBI New York Joint Terrorism Task Force this morning at a residence in Bellmore.
+Justin McAuliffe, 39, was arrested by the FBI New York Joint Terrorism Task Force Thursday morning at a residence in Bellmore.

 According to statements found in a federal complaint, in the days following the riot, the FBI received tips through the FBI Tip Line and elsewhere from multiple individuals alleging that McAuliffe posted on his Facebook page that he entered the U.S. Capitol along with other rioters on Jan.
 6.